 There’s tonnes of history throughout the city – you should learn about it while here

-Bristol is an incredibly historic place – although some of its history is very shocking and shameful.
+Bristol is a very historic place – although many parts of its history are shocking and shameful.

 I think as someone living in Bristol, it’s essential to learn about the transatlantic slave trade.
-Bristol was one of the main places where slave trade was administered, a lot of slave traders lived here, and a lot of the buildings were built from the riches of slavery.
+Bristol was one of the main places where slave trade was administered, a lot of slave traders lived here, and most of the historic buildings were built from the riches of slavery.

 There are growing calls for a slavery museum to be established in Bristol, which I think would be a really important place for locals and tourists to learn about this awful part of history.